Structure of fine Selmer groups over $\mathbb{Z}_p$-extensions: Hida deformations

 Comparing Theorems \ref{torsion psuedo-null Zp2 modforms} and \ref{Hida main}, one is naturally led to the following question.

 \textbf{Question $\mA$.} Is $Y(\mA/F_\infty)$ pseudo-null over $\mR\ps{\Ga}$?

 To the best knowledge of the author, the structure of $R(\mA/F_\infty)$ does not seem to be well-understood.
 Even in the context of a cyclotomic $\Zp$-extension, it is still an open question whether $R(\mA/F_\infty)^\vee$ is finitely generated over $\mR$ (see \cite[Conjecture 1]{JS}).
 There are some recent studies on this structure by Lei-Palvannan \cite{LeiP2} in this direction.
-However, to the best knowledge of the author, the subject of the fine Selmer group of a Hida deformation over a general $\Zp$-extension does not seem to be covered in literature.
+However, to the best knowledge of the author, the subject of the fine Selmer group of a Hida deformation over a general $\Zp$-extension does not seem to be covered in the literature.
 We can only hope to revisit this subject in a future study.

-We end the section specializing to the case of an imaginary quadratic field, where we explain how a conjecture of Mazur implies the various Conjecture Y's.
+We end the section by specializing to the case of an imaginary quadratic field, where we explain how a conjecture of Mazur implies the various Conjecture Y's.
 As a start, we recall the said conjecture of Mazur \cite{Maz83}.

-\begin{conjecture}[Growth Number Conjecture] Let $E$ be an elliptic curve defined over $\Q$ and let $K$ denotes an imaginary quadratic field of $\Q$.
+\begin{conjecture}[Growth Number Conjecture] Let $E$ be an elliptic curve defined over $\Q$ and let $K$ denote an imaginary quadratic field.
 The Mordell-Weil rank of $E$ stays bounded along any $\Zp$-extension of $K$, unless the extension is anticyclotomic and the root number is negative. \end{conjecture}

 \bt Assume that $\mathbf{(H1)}$ and $\mathbf{(H2)}$ are valid.
 Suppose that there exists $\eta\in\mathfrak{X}_{\mathrm{arith}}(h^{\ord}_{\mF})$ such that $\mA[P_\eta] \cong \Ep$ for some elliptic curve $E$.
 Let $K$ be an imaginary quadratic field and $K_\infty$ a $\Zp$-extension of $K$.
 Suppose that all of the following statements are valid. \begin{enumerate} \item[(a)] If $K_\infty$ is the anticyclotomic $\Zp$-extension, assume further that the root number is positive. \item[(b)] The assertion of the growth number conjecture of Mazur is valid for the pair $(E, K_\infty)$.
 In other words, the Mordell-Weil rank of $E$ stays bounded along the $\Zp$-extension $K_\infty$. \item[(c)] The fine Tate-Shafarevich group $\Zhe(E/K_n)$ is finite for every $n$, where $K_n$ is the intermediate subextension of $K_\infty/K$ with $|K_n:K|=p^n$. \end{enumerate} Then $Y(\mA/K_\infty)$ is torsion over $\mR\ps{\Ga}$.
 Moreover, for all but finitely many $\la\in\mathfrak{X}_{\mathrm{arith}}(h^{\ord}_{\mF})$, $Y(A_{f_{\la}}/K_\infty)$ is torsion over $\Op_\la\ps{\Ga}$. \et